 Then, we’ll go over a few of the other names cockroaches are known by, and how these species got their nicknames.

-What Types of Bugs That Look like Cockroaches?
+What Types of Bugs Look Like Cockroaches?

 There are many bugs that can be mistaken for cockroaches, and vice versa.
 Cockroaches can be found in homes, apartments, restaurants, and outdoors.
 Many urban species move from place to place using sewer lines; when they feed, they leave behind terrible odors and smells.
 With so many types of cockroaches in so many places, it makes sense that any insect that even vaguely resembles a cockroach might be mistaken for one.

-Though most people know cockroaches as foul-smelling, disease carrying, asthma inducing pests, most species never come into contact with humans.
+Though most people know cockroaches as foul-smelling, disease-carrying, asthma-inducing pests, most species never come into contact with humans.
 In fact, only about 1% of the 4,500 (and counting) species of cockroach live among humans.
 The rest spend their lives in the wild, minding their own business.
 Let’s take a closer look at a few bugs that look like cockroaches.